michelecoppola89/SalesTaxesProblem/README.md

 #Sales Taxes Problem
 This program is a java solution for the **Sales Taxes Problem** (https://github.com/xpeppers/sales-taxes-problem).
-It takes in input a file that contains items and print a receipt that shows:
+It takes in input a file, that contains items, and print a receipt that shows:
 - a resume of purchased items;
 - total price of items;
 - total amount of applied taxes.